 Birmingham Remains a UK Commercial Property Hotspot

-Birmingham has transformed dramatically over recent years.
+The UK’s second city has transformed dramatically over recent years and now Birmingham remains a UK commercial property hotspot.
 First came public services in the form of the new Library of Birmingham and Grand Central.
 With major upcoming projects including HS2, Paradise and Arena Central well on the way, there’s a sense of pride and optimism spreading across the UK’s second city.
 Now recognised as a property investment hotspot, Birmingham has clearly grasped the opportunity to become a major commercial hub for the country, undertaking a number of commercial developments.

 Boasting the UK’s largest business, professional and financial services hub outside of London, Birmingham has attracted a constant and significant stream of inward investments, attracting the likes of HSBC and HMRC to set-up headquarters within the city.